Building societies see jump in cash Isa applications amid speculation over limit

 Investments may potentially outperform cash savings in the longer term, but savers need to understand the risks involved as the value of investments can go down as well as up.

-Leeds Building Society also said that between June 30 and July 2 it saw a 32% increase in cash Isa account openings versus the same period the week before.
+Leeds Building Society also said that during the week starting June 30 it saw a 47% increase in cash Isas being opened compared with the same period the week before.

 Andy Moody, chief commercial officer at Leeds Building Society, said: “While there has been no confirmation from the Government, the rumoured decision on cutting cash Isa allowances is deeply disappointing.”